JustinTavarez/vue-demo/README.md

 | Event modifiers (`@keyup.enter`) | `src/views/TaskManager.vue` line 6 | Listens for specific key events without manual `event.key` checks. |
 | `$emit` | `src/views/TaskItem.vue` lines 7 and 10 | Sends custom events upward so parents can respond to user actions. |

-> Use this table as a quick reference when introducing Vue-specific syntax in the classroom.
-Each item links back to a concrete example in the repo.

 ## Quick Start

 1. Run `npm install` to install dependencies.